pingcap/tidb-operator/docs/operation-guide.md

 ## Scale TiDB cluster

+TiDB Operator has full support of horizontal scaling.
+But for vertical scaling, if you're using local volumes for PD and TiKV, then scaling up may cause pod pending if the node doesn't have enough resources.
+So it's not recommended to do vertical scaling.

-To scale TiDB cluster, just modify the `replicas` of PD, TiKV and TiDB.
+To scale in/out TiDB cluster, just modify the `replicas` of PD, TiKV and TiDB in `values.yaml` file.
 And then run the following command:

 ```shell
 $ helm upgrade ${releaseName} charts/tidb-cluster
 ```

+To scale up/down TiDB cluster, modify the cpu/memory limits and requests of PD, TiKV and TiDB in `values.yaml` file.
+And then run the same command as above.
+(Note: This may fail when using local volumes.)

 ## Upgrade TiDB cluster

-Upgrade TiDB cluster is similar to scale TiDB cluster, but by changing `image` of PD, TiKV and TiDB to different image versions.
+Upgrade TiDB cluster is similar to scale TiDB cluster, but by changing `image` of PD, TiKV and TiDB to different image versions in `values.yaml`.
 And then run the following command:

 ```shell
 $ helm upgrade ${releaseName} charts/tidb-cluster